mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ---

 ##### [Branch Flow Constraints](@id ACBranchFlowConstraintsManual)
-The `flow` field contains references to the inequality constraints associated with the apparent power flow, active power flow, or current flow magnitude limits at the from-bus and to-bus ends of each branch.
-The type to which one of the constraints will be applied is defined according to the `type` keyword within the [`addBranch!`](@ref addBranch!) function:
+The `flow` field refers to inequality constraints that enforce limits on the apparent power flow, active power flow, or current flow magnitude at the from-bus and to-bus ends of each branch.
+The type of constraint applied is specified using the `type` keyword in the [`addBranch!`](@ref addBranch!) function:
-* `type = 1` for the apparent power flow,
+* `type = 1` active power flow,
-* `type = 2` for the active power flow,
+* `type = 2` apparent power flow,
+* `type = 3` apparent power flow with a squared inequality constraint,
+* `type = 4` current flow magnitude,
-* `type = 3` for the current flow magnitude.
+* `type = 5` current flow magnitude with a squared inequality constraint.

+!!! tip "Tip"
+    Squared versions of constraints typically make the optimization problem numerically more robust.
+However, they often result in slower convergence compared to their non-squared counterparts used in the constraints.

 These limits are specified using the `minFromBus`, `maxFromBus`, `minToBus` and `maxToBus` keywords within the [`addBranch!`](@ref addBranch!) function.
-By default, these limit keywords are associated with apparent power (`type = 1`).
+By default, these limit keywords are associated with apparent power (`type = 3`).

-However, in the example, we configured it to use active power flow by setting `type = 2`.
+However, in the example, we configured it to use active power flow by setting `type = 1`.
 To access the flow constraints of branches at the from-bus end, we can utilize the following code snippet:
 ```@repl ACOptimalPowerFlow
 print(system.branch.label, analysis.method.constraint.flow.from)
 ```